 All business owners will be alert to the possibility of customers or suppliers becoming insolvent.
 Whilst you run all possible checks, the worst may still happen and you are then left hoping to have some recourse, specifically the return of your money and assets.

 But what if the directors of the insolvent business or indeed the business itself hold digital assets?
 Can the value of these digital assets be taken into account in any claims by creditors?
-Are Digital Assets a recoverable asset in a liquidation?
+Are Digital Assets a recoverable asset in a liquidation or other insolvency proceedings?

 The answer is potentially yes!